Conoscere and sapere in Italian

 Fare il saputo

-To act like a know-it-all
+To act like a smart aleck

 Ho saputo che hai preso 100 all’esame.
 Complimenti!